 Anticipatory Response and Impulse Control- A rider develops the ability to anticipate the probable outcome of his/her behavior with the horse, both positively and negatively.
-This aids the rider in predicting the consequences of his/her own behavior and that of others in a given situation.
-It also helps the rider to control impulsive behavior, as thoughtful intentional actions are met with positive reinforcement (ex. calmly saying "Walk on" causes the horse to walk forward) while impulsive behavior is met with consequences (ex. removing a helmet stops the ride).
+This aids the rider in predicting the consequences of his/her own impulsive behavior, as thoughtful intentional actions are met with positive reinforcement (ex. calmly saying "Walk on" causes the horse to walk forward) while impulsive behavior is met with consequences (ex. removing a helmet stops the ride).